Partial-Credit/pc-web/README.md

   * Now that you have postgres installed you'll need to create a database and configure it with a login and password.
   * To log into an interactive Postgres session run `sudo -u postgres psql` .
 This should give you a `postgress=# ` prompt in your terminal.
   * Now we will create a database for the website, run `CREATE DATABASE pcwebsite;`
-  * Next we will create a user who can access the database, run `CREATE USER admin WITH PASSWORD <your password here>;` Make sure you remember the password you create, you will need to add it to the Django settings later.
+  * Next we will create a user who can access the database, run `CREATE USER admin WITH PASSWORD '<your password here>';` Make sure you remember the password you create, you will need to add it to the Django settings later.
 The password will only be used on your local development database.
   * Now we'll make some tweaks to the database settings and give our admin user access, run each of these commands one line at a time:
   ```
   ALTER ROLE myprojectuser SET client_encoding TO 'utf8';